-So the Max360 is Escort’s latest and greatest, newest radar detector with all the bells and whistles.
+So the Max360 is Escort’s latest and greatest, newest radar detector with all the bells and whistles, including arrows!
 It takes their previous best selling radar detector, the Max2, and gives it a second antenna pointing backwards so that it can have arrows just like the V1, and now you have an automatic, plug-and-play, ease to use radar detector that can do it all for you without minimal setup, no extra accessories required, and it’s now basically like the jack of all trades.
+The Max360’s abundance of useful features and convenient user experience has made it one of the most popular radar detectors on the market for the everyday driver.
+Let’s take a look through this Escort Max360 review and find out if it’s the best radar detector for you too.
+(Updated November 2017)

 So the video I posted up above is the short version of my video review that covers the highlights.
 If you’d like to watch a comprehensive and in depth video review, here’s the full version that’s just over an hour long.